Wildman, Lincoln Cathedral, England

 So, fearful of what might be found there, the king and his people went no more into the forest.
 Then one day a huntsman turned up, much like the mysterious stranger who appears in old western movies whenever there is some trouble that the local people cannot resolve.
 True to type, the hunter declared himself fearless, and set out to take care of whatever terrible thing lurked in the forest.
 Unlike the king's ill-fated men, the stranger did not fall victim to the danger beyond the palace walls.
 Perhaps, in part, this was because he let himself be led by his dog, an apt symbol for the kind of instinctual guide, a mediator between humanity and nature, one needs when journeying into the uncharted wilderness of the psyche.
 Following its natural inclination to track an interesting scent, something that the hunter could not himself have done, the dog went directly to a deep, dark forest pool wherein lay the solution to the mystery.
 As the hunter watched, a hairy arm came out of the water and pulled the dog down into the depths.

 We moderns have for the most part forgotten about the pool out in the forest with its mysteries.
 But every so often our usual absorption in the daily routine is disrupted by a strange and compelling dream, an unexplained event in waking life, or a vague but persistent sense that something is very wrong.
-Following an irresistibly mysterious urge, we find ourselves in unfamiliar territory beside a deep, dark pool, peering down into waters that are as ancient as the world itself and every bit as contemporary as this morning's headlines.
+Following an irresistibly mysterious urge, we find ourselves in unfamiliar territory, confronted by something that might be symbolically represented as a deep, dark pool, peering down into waters that are as ancient as the world itself and every bit as contemporary as this morning's headlines.

 While the huntsman was fearless, he was also aware of his limits.
 Instead of putting on a show of male bravado (could this have been the fatal mistake of the hunters who never returned?) by single- handedly taking on the thing that had snatched away his dog, he returned to the palace for help.
 With three men to help him, he went back to the forest to empty out the pool one bucketful at a time.